bketelsen/getfleek.dev/src/pages/docs/bling.md

 `Packages` are installed as-is.
 You ask for `neovim`, you get `neovim`.

-`Panaged Packages` also include some configuration.
+`Managed Packages` also include some configuration.
 You ask for `exa`, you get `exa` with shell aliases already configured for you.

 ---